Welcome to the Council on Christian Approaches to Defence and Disarmament (“CCADD”)

-Members of the Christian church have long held widely differing views on the use of military force.
-This is still true today.
-Many believe that the use, or threat, of military force has played a necessary part in the search for peace.
-Others hold that military force is contrary to the Christian message of non-violence.
+Christians, like others, have long held widely differing views on the use of military force.
+Many believe that the use, or threat, of military force has played a necessary part in the search for peace and justice.

-CCADD brings these various views into dialogue with each other and with those of other faiths or none.
-It provides a forum for expert debate and channels for dissemination of ideas and knowledge, and offers the chance to talk to established specialists on many key sources of conflict.
+CCADD provides a forum for debate and channels for dissemination of ideas and knowledge, and offers the chance to talk to well-informed people on many key areas of conflict or related matters.